-- A. Anyone acting in VFC roles (Provider of Record and Designee, Vaccine Coordinator and Backup or the optional Organization Coordinator and Additional Vaccine Coordinator roles) must complete the required EZIZ lessons when hired and annually thereafter; staff must demonstrate competency in their assigned VFC roles. - B. Any clinician who administers VFC-supplied vaccines must be knowledgeable of and familiar with all ACIPrecommended immunizations, including schedules, indications, dosages, and new products. - C. All staff who conduct VFC Program eligibility screening, documentation, and billing (e.g., front- or back-office staff) must be knowledgeable of all VFC eligibility categories, documentation, and billing requirements. - D. All staff and supervisors who monitor storage unit temperatures or sign off on temperature logs must complete the related EZIZ lesson when hired and annually thereafter; they must be fully trained on use of the practice's data loggers and actions required after a temperature excursion is discovered.
+- A. Anyone acting in VFA/317 roles (Provider of Record and Designee, Vaccine Coordinator and Backup) must complete the required EZIZ lessons when hired and annually thereafter; staff must demonstrate competency in their assigned VFA/317 roles. - B. Any clinician who administers VFA/317-supplied vaccines must be knowledgeable of and familiar with all ACIP-recommended immunizations, including schedules, indications, dosages, and new products. - C. All staff who conduct VFA/317 Program eligibility screening, documentation, and billing (e.g., front- or back-office staff) must be knowledgeable of all VFA/317 eligibility categories, documentation, and billing requirements. - D. All staff and supervisors who monitor storage unit temperatures or sign off on VFA/317 temperature logs must complete the related EZIZ lesson when hired and annually thereafter; they must be fully trained on use of the practice's data loggers.

-- E. Train staff who are authorized to accept packages to immediately notify the Vaccine Coordinator when VFCsupplied vaccines are delivered. - F. Conduct regular vaccine transport drills to maintain competency and readiness for emergencies.
+- E. Train staff who are authorized to accept packages to immediately notify the Vaccine Coordinator when VFA/317-supplied vaccines are delivered. - F. Conduct regular vaccine transport drills to maintain competency and readiness for emergencies.